-- Low – Customer requires information, installation, configuration, or deferred maintenance.
+Low – Customer requires information, installation, configuration, or deferred maintenance.

-- Medium – Customer is experiencing noticeable problems but can still perform most operations.
+Medium – Customer is experiencing noticeable problems but can still perform most operations.

-- High – Several Customers are experiencing noticeable problems which impact operations and/or instruction.
+High – Several Customers are experiencing noticeable problems which impact operations and/or instruction.

-- Highest – System wide outages causing major impact to critical business operations and instruction.
+Highest – System wide outages causing major impact to critical business operations and instruction.

-Level 1 Normal - Help Desk Staff
+Level 1 Normal - IT Technician/Service Desk Staff

-Level 2 Escalation - Help Desk Lead
+Level 2 Escalation - Service Desk Lead

 Level 3 Escalation – IT Dean

-Level 4 Escalation – VP of Business and Finance
+Level 4 Escalation – VPAS

 Provide your name, phone number, department name, and campus location (building and room number).

-- Provide any additional relevant information concerning the request or problem, including software version information.
+Provide any additional relevant information concerning the request or problem, including software version information.

-- Describe the problem clearly and in as much detail as possible.
+Describe the problem clearly and in as much detail as possible.

-- Describe the severity of the problem, ie, how many users are being affected.
+Describe the severity of the problem, ie, how many users are being affected.

-- Provide a requested deadline date if a project request.
+Provide a requested deadline date if a project request.